 Setting up a new monitoring system might seem daunting at first.
 Franklin guides us through the first steps and explains the architecture and inner workings of a Graphite-based monitoring system.
 Key takeaways are understanding time series data and configuration, datapoint formats, aggregation methods and retention.

 Delivering the right products fast can be challenging, certainly when there are many unknowns along the way.
-If you want to build products fast you need to be able to learn fast and efficiently.
+If you want to build products fast in a context of high uncertainty you need to be able to learn fast and efficiently said Ismaël Héry from Le Monde.
+At the Lean Kanban France 2014 conference he gave a presentation about learning fast to build fast.

 An introduction to Puppet, an infrastructure configuration management product.
 In this article Susannah Axelrod, gives an overview of both Puppet, the language, and Puppet, the platform.